 Exploring Joe Perry’s Lifelong Affinity with Gibson Les Paul Models

 One cannot discuss Joe Perry’s guitar collection without highlighting his enduring relationship with the Gibson Les Paul model.
 Over the years, Perry has used this guitar to produce his distinctive mix of blues and rock, leveraging Les Paul’s renowned range from smooth, long-winding notes to aggressive, biting tones.

-While Perry’s arsenal includes various custom-built Les Paul models, they all share common features, reflecting his specific taste.
-A few of these distinctive features are the guitar’s single-cutaway form for easy access to higher frets, and its heavy mahogany body known for producing a rich, resounding tone.
-The set neck design, typically of mahogany as well, coupled with a rosewood fretboard, ensures the guitar’s sustain and resonance that has become Perry’s signature sound.
+While Perry’s arsenal includes various custom-built Les Paul models, they all share standard features, reflecting his specific taste.
+A few distinctive features are the guitar’s single-cutaway form for easy access to higher frets and its heavy mahogany body known for producing a rich, resounding tone.
+The set neck design, typically of mahogany and coupled with a rosewood fretboard, ensures the guitar’s sustain and resonance that has become Perry’s signature sound.

 Perry’s Signature Model: The Gibson ‘Boneyard’ Les Paul